fbpx

 Do you smell something odd in your home?

-It could be mildew or worse, black mold?
+It could be mildew or, worse, black mold.

-Mold and mildew are both members of the fungi kingdom; both like to be in moist, humid areas, often found around your home in places like the bathroom, attic, or basement.
+Mold and mildew are members of the fungi kingdom; both like to be in moist, humid areas, often found around your home in places like the bathroom, attic, or basement.
 However, they also have stark differences.

 Dr. Sponaugle believes that toxic black mold is the most significant health problem in the country right now.
 “The research is out there from all over the world.
 I don’t know why we’re so far behind.”